-The Passbook app helps people view and manage passes, which are digital representations of physical items such as boarding passes, coupons, membership cards, and tickets.
+Wallet helps people view and manage passes, which are digital representations of physical items such as boarding passes, coupons, membership and rewards cards, and tickets.
+Wallet also lets people add their credit, debit, and store cards to use with Apple Pay.
 In your app, you can create a pass, distribute it to users, and update it when things change.

 The PassKit framework makes it easy to use custom content to assemble a pass and to access a pass when it’s in the user’s pass library.
-(To learn about the key concepts of Passbook technology and how to use the PassKit APIs in your app, see Passbook Programming Guide.)
-The following guidelines can help you create a pass that people appreciate having in their pass library and enjoy using.
+(To learn about the key concepts of Wallet technology and how to use the PassKit APIs in your app, see Wallet Developer Guide.)
+The following guidelines can help you create a pass that people appreciate having in Wallet and enjoy using.

 As much as possible, avoid simply reproducing an existing physical pass.
-Passbook has an established design aesthetic and passes that coordinate with this aesthetic tend to look best.
-Instead of replicating the appearance of a physical item, take this opportunity to design a clean, simple pass that follows the form and function of Passbook.
+Wallet has an established design aesthetic and passes that coordinate with this aesthetic tend to look best.
+Instead of replicating the appearance of a physical item, take this opportunity to design a clean, simple pass that follows the form and function of Wallet.

-In general, avoid using a plain white background.
-A pass tends to look best when its background is a vivid, solid color or displays an image that uses strong, vibrant colors.
+Avoid using a plain white background.
+A pass looks best when its background is a vivid, solid color or displays an image that uses strong, vibrant colors.
 As you design the background, always make sure that it doesn’t interfere with the readability of the content.

 Use the logo text field for your company name.
 Text in the logo text field is rendered in a consistent font on all passes.
-To avoid clashing with other passes in the user’s pass library, it’s recommended that you enter text into the logo text field instead of using a custom font.
+To avoid clashing with other passes in Wallet, it’s recommended that you enter text into the logo text field instead of using a custom font.

 Use a white company logo.
 The logo image is placed in the upper-left corner of the pass, next to your company name.
 For best results, supply a white, monochrome version of your logo that doesn’t include text.
 If you want to engrave the logo so that it matches the rendered logo text, add a black drop shadow with a 1 pixel y offset, a 1 pixel blur, and 35% opacity.

 Use a rectangular barcode when possible.
-Because of the layout of a pass, a rectangular barcode—such as PDF417—tends to look better than a square barcode.
+Because of the layout of a pass, a rectangular barcode—such as PDF417—can look better than a square barcode.
 As shown below on the right, a square barcode creates empty gutters on both sides and can vertically crowd the fields above and below it.

 A rectangular barcode fits well in the layout